phillma2/pT181/README.md

 # pT181
-Repo for code associated with pT181 project (Phillips et al. 2025, bioRxiv) "Transition of Staphylococcus aureus tetracycline resistance plasmid pT181 from independent multicopy replicon to predominantly integrated chromosomal element over 65 years"
+Repo for code associated with pT181 project (Phillips et al. 2025, bioRxiv) - https://www.biorxiv.org/content/10.1101/2025.09.14.675889v1
+"Transition of Staphylococcus aureus tetracycline resistance plasmid pT181 from independent multicopy replicon to predominantly integrated chromosomal element over 65 years"

+All genomes used in this study are publicly available

 ## scripts
 finding pT181